Wildlander-mod/wildlander-mod.github.io/1-SupportPages/LauncherCrashes.md

 ---
 ## Crash on save with crash code (skse64_1_5_97.dll+5CE66)

-Fortunately rare - This is under investigation - but believed to be caused by saving while some form of headtracking is in use (E.g Lock on in True directional movement).
+Fortunately rare - but believed to be caused by saving while some form of head-tracking is in use (E.g Lock on in True directional movement).

 ---
 ## Crash on trying to edit Iequip SkyrimSE.exe+C28C8B